koksmat-com/koksmat-chaintemplate/readme.md

 ---
-title: 365admin Version 1
+title: Chain Template
-description: Version 1 of the "Workspace" template to be used for 365admin
+description: Version 1 of the "Chain" template to be used for 365admin
 ---

-# 365admin Version 1
+# 365admin Chain Template

 ## Purpose

-The purpose of this kitchen is to setup wellknown structures for the 365admin project.
+This workspace is designed to host other workspaces and act a the source repo for a Code Space.
+Within this workspace, you define which other workspaces you want to include.
+The combined workspaces is called a "Chain of Workspaces".

 ## Folder Structure